Downflow Gas Contactor (DGC) Technology - Gas contactor for mass transfer

 Ukraine, Slovakia, Slovenia, Sweden, Russia, Serbia, Romania, Portugal, Poland, Norway, Netherlands, Luxembourg, Italy, Iceland, Ireland, Hungary, Croatia, Greece, United Kingdom, France, Finland, Spain, Denmark, Germany, Switzerland, Bulgaria, Belgium, Austria,

-Vietnam, Taiwan, Turkey, Thailand, Singapore, Saudi Arabia, Qatar, Pakistan, Philippines, Oman, Malaysia, Macao, Mongolia, Sri Lanka, Lebanon, Kuwait, South Korea, Japan, Jordan, Iran, India, Israel, Indonesia, Hong Kong, Cyprus, China, Bahrain, Bangladesh, United Arab Emirates,
+Vietnam, Taiwan, Turkey, Thailand, Singapore, Saudi Arabia, Qatar, Pakistan, Philippines, Oman, Malaysia, Macao SAR, Mongolia, Sri Lanka, Lebanon, Kuwait, South Korea, Japan, Jordan, Iran, India, Israel, Indonesia, Hong Kong SAR, Cyprus, China (Mainland), Bahrain, Bangladesh, United Arab Emirates,

 The information set out above, is solely for the purposes of information and the Solar Impulse Foundation does not provide any guarantee as to its authenticity, completeness or accuracy.
 This information does not constitute investment advice or a recommendation to buy into, transact or to enter into any agreement with any of the parties or persons mentioned above.
 Potential investors or interested parties are solely responsible for their investment or business decisions and for performing any due diligence required by the circumstances.